 “The best time to visit Amsterdam is typically from late April to early May, when the weather is mild and the tulips are in bloom.
 However, the city is busy with tourists during this time, so be prepared for crowds.
 If you’re looking for a quieter trip, consider visiting Amsterdam in late September or October.”

+Based on the information I find, I shade months either green, yellow, or red to easily see which months are more favorable than others.
 I do not have a formal definition of what each of the colors mean other than dark green is “GREAT” and red is “AVOID”.
-What types of things should you think about when color-coding your table?
+Some things to think about when color-coding your table:

 - Do you want to avoid cold?
 Going to Australia and New Zealand in June-August are some of the coldest months, so you may want to shade those as red.